hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 11. **Apply** for production credentials through your [developer account](https://developer.service.hmrc.gov.uk/developer/login) before you go live.
 12. **Get your customers ready** by asking them to apply for an [EORI number](https://www.gov.uk/eori) and a [Government Gateway account](https://www.gov.uk/log-in-register-hmrc-online-services).

+##Get your customers ready

+Your customers need to [sign up to the CTC Traders API](https://www.tax.service.gov.uk/customs-enrolment-services/ctc/subscribe) and provide you with the following details:

+* GB Economic Operators Registration and Identification (EORI) number
+* VAT details (optional)
+* Standard Industrial Classification (SIC) code
+* company or organisation details:
+  * unique tax reference (UTR) number
+  * registered company name (this must be an exact match)
+  * registered company address
+  * date of company establishment

+They will also need to provide:

+* email address
+* contact details

 ##Happy Path Diagram

 The end-to-end process of transporting goods using the CTC Traders API.